-Amberley Ruetz is a Ph.D.
-Candidate and Arrell Food Institute Scholar at the University of Guelph.
+Amberley Ruetz is a Post-Doctoral Research Fellow working in the Department of Community Health and Epidemiology in the College of Medicine at the University of Saskatchewan.
 As a school food and policy researcher, Amberley examines the social and economic return on investing in school food programs.

 With many Canadian children consuming poor diets made up of high fat and high sugar foods, while eating fewer fruits and vegetables, today’s youth may be the first generation to be sick more often than their parents.
 Building healthy habits from a young age may be the solution to this problem and with children spending a vast amount of their time in school for over a decade of their lives, a National School Food Program may be the health-promotion tool needed to reverse this crisis that spans socio–economic divides.